-Taking the above information into account, concerning background pressures in the area and the list of threats and pressures on the SAC downstream of Ballinloughane Bridge, there is some potential for cumulative water quality impacts to arise.
-These impacts could act in-combination with the existing WwTP discharges in the catchment, the pressures of fertilisation, discharges, grazing and human habitation.
-Water quality impacts may arise during the rehabilitation works at Ballinloughane Bridge, which could travel downstream and result in a larger impact cumulatively with the existing pressures on the catchment and SAC.
-It is noted that the works at Ballinloughane Bridge in the context of the SAC are minor and are likely to be short-term.
-This is unlikely therefore to result in a significant increase in water quality pollution.
+Taking the above information into account, concerning background pressures in the area and the list of threats and pressures on the SAC downstream of Kileengarrif bridge, there is some potential for cumulative water quality and invasive species impacts to arise.
+These impacts could act in-combination with existing WwTP discharges in the catchment, the pressures of fertilisation, discharges, grazing and human habitation.
+Water quality impacts may arise during the rehabilitation works at Kileengarrif Bridge, which could travel downstream and result in a larger impact cumulatively with the existing pressures on the catchment and SAC.
 It is considered that with the mitigation measures outlined in this NIS to protect water quality, cumulative impacts will not be significant.
+Furthermore, invasive species are present at the site and in the wider study area and could be brought in by machinery and / or personnel gaining access to the bridge site.
+With the implementation of biosecurity measures on site, this risk will be reduced to imperceptible.